 In this guide, we’ll walk you through each step of a successful business proposal.
 You’ll learn how to decide what kind of business proposal to write, the information you need to include, and what makes a proposal stand out from the competition.

-Specifically, we’ll answer these common questions:
+In this guide, we’ll answer these common questions and more:

 - What is the Purpose of a Business Proposal?